bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Light Rain
+- Overcast
-- 97% humidity
+- 96% humidity
 - 5 mph wind
 - 97% cloud cover
-- 64 AQI 🟨
+- 63 AQI 🟨
-- 0.86 inches of rain in the past 24 hours
+- 0.73 inches of rain in the past 24 hours
-- 0.15 inches of rain expected in the next 48 hours
+- 0.23 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>